MewCP LogoAStheTech

 - `store_id` (string, required) — The unique ID for the store

-- `customer_id` (string, optional) — Filter orders by a specific customer ID
+- `customer_id` (string, optional, default: null) — Restrict results to orders made by a specific customer

-- `campaign_id` (string, optional) — Filter orders attributed to a specific campaign ID
+- `campaign_id` (string, optional, default: null) — Restrict results to orders with a specific campaign ID

-Returns full details about a specific order in an e-commerce store including line items and customer info.
+Get detailed information about a specific order in an e-commerce store

 Inputs: